jgoncalvesjr/tinyapp/README.md

 - cookie-session
 - method-override
 - Morgan
+- MomentJS

 # Getting Started

+- Fork this repository, then `git clone` to clone repository into your local machine.
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
 - If you do not wish to use Morgan for server monitoring, you may run the development server using the `node express_server.js` command instead.